dhis2/academy-web-app-dev-2020/workshop-1/02-ui-libraries/README.md

 yarn add @dhis2/ui
 ```

-<a name="intro--webinar-intro" href=""></a>
+<a name="intro--workshop-intro" href=""></a>
-### Webinar tasks introduction
+### Workshop tasks introduction

 There are three tasks to be completed.
 The first one is required for the next
 two as it sets up the routing to reach the pages.

 All files that you have to touch contain explanatory comments, even for code
-that's irrelevant to the task or hasn't been covered yet during the webinar.
+that's irrelevant to the task or hasn't been covered yet during the workshop.

 The comments that are important are the ones containing `@TODO`, that's where
 action is required by you in order to complete the task.